Using a laptop to scan OBDII engine codes is an easy task and even possibly one of the better options.

 How Do I Connect OBDII Port to a Laptop?

-An interface cable is bought that converts the OBDII signals to USB.
+An interface cable or Bluetooth dongle is bought that converts the OBDII signals.

 The USB converter cable is plugged into the laptop, and software is used to read the codes.